 Healthy Maple Gingerbread Loaf

-So!
-With the current festive state of my house, it seemed only right to kick Christmas recipe season off with this healthy maple gingerbread loaf!
+And with the current festive state of my house, it seemed only right to kick Christmas recipe season off with this healthy maple gingerbread loaf.

-Or, or!
-Drizzle a piece with a touch of maple syrup (or honey!) and enjoy it for dessert or just as a snack.
+Or, drizzle a piece with a touch of maple syrup (or honey) and enjoy it for dessert or just as a snack.
 Happy happy.
 Especially if you have some hot tea in a Christmas mug to go right along with it.
 Yesssss.

 - Be sure to stick with the white whole wheat flour here (and not regular whole wheat flour).
 It helps keep the loaf nice and light and fluffy.

-- The sparkling (or turbinado) sugar for sprinkling is totally optional, but it adds just the most delightful little crunch to the top of the loaf!
-So I say do it!!
+- The sparkling (or turbinado) sugar for sprinkling is totally optional, but it adds just the most delightful little crunch to the top of the loaf.

 - 1 ¼ cups white whole wheat flour

 - 1 teaspoon ground cinnamon